SciML/ColPrac/README.md

 #### Becoming a Collaborator (gaining merge rights)

-*   Collaborator merge rights are typically assigned at an Organisational level for all repositories in a GitHub organisation, or at a Team level for a subset of repositories.
+*   Collaborator merge rights are typically assigned at an Organizational level for all repositories in a GitHub organization, or at a Team level for a subset of repositories.
-*   Before becoming a collaborator it is usual to:
+*   Before becoming a collaborator, it is usual to:
     *   contribute several PRs,
     *   review constructively and kindly several PRs,
     *   contribute meaningfully to several discussions on issues.